jpch26/Two-Treatments-Comparison/README.md

 If you save your tables as CSV files, when you edit them to look better, be sure to save it as XLS files or a related one, this way you won’t lose your editions.
-I’m using the `kableExtra` package to write this document, so I can obtain the next table:
+My final sumamry table looks like this:

 <table class=" lightable-classic-2" style='font-family: "Arial Narrow", "Source Sans Pro", sans-serif; width: auto !important; margin-left: auto; margin-right: auto;'>